vitalets/yc-serverless-live-debug-original/README.md

 ```

 #### Debug other triggers
-You can debug other triggers: message queue, object storage, etc.
+You can debug all triggers: message queue, object storage, etc.
 In cloud console configure needed trigger to point to `stub` function.
 ```ts
 import { defineConfig } from '@vitalets/live-debug';